-The Treatment Action Campaign (TAC), Positive Women’s Network (PWN), Positive Action Campaign, National Association of People Living with HIV and Aids (Napwa) and the South African Network of Religious Leaders Living with or Personally Affected by HIV and Aids (SANERELA+) have launched their Covid-19 survey.
+Anele Yawa Treatment Action Campaign General Secretary, Sello Mokhalipi Positive Action Campaign General Secretary, Thandi Maluka Positive Women’s Network Executive Director, Mluleki Zazini National Association of People living with HIV/AIds National Director and Abubacker of the South African Network of Religious Leaders Living with or Personally Affected by HIV and AIDS – Secretary.
+MC

 "Information pertaining to Covid-19, vaccines, how to control the spread of the virus and potential treatments is ever-changing.
 Under the South African Disaster Management Act Regulation 11(5)(c) it is prohibited to publish information through any medium with the intention to deceive people on government measures to address COVID-19.
 We are therefore disabling the comment section on this article in order to protect both the commenting member and ourselves from potential liability.
 Should you have additional information that you think we should know, please email [email protected]"